aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/slidesize/_index.md

 --------------------

-Changing this value swaps the slide\\u2019s width and height.
+Changing this value swaps the slide's width and height.

 **Returns:**
 int